jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 !!! warning
     You will need to tailor this step to match your HPC cluster.
 Reach out to your system admin with any questions.

 This executable is how TrioTrain finds the [required software](installation.md#system-requirements) on your local HPC.
-TrioTrain will repeatedly use this script to load all modules and some required bash helper functions.
+TrioTrain will repeatedly use this script to load all modules and the required bash helper functions.
 [You can view the template script on GitHub.](https://github.com/jkalleberg/DV-TrioTrain/blob/bac33c732065fa7fa1e92097e8f31da383261f4f/scripts/setup/modules.sh)

 Within the template, edit the lines with `module load <module_name/version>` to match your system (i.e. add a valid module name).